Learning Outcomes

 Destroying or damaging

 Neither ‘destroy’ nor ‘damage’ is defined in the CDA 1971.
-‘Destroy’ implies rendering property useless or ceasing its existence.
-‘Damage’ is a matter of fact and degree for the tribunal of fact (magistrates or jury).
-It covers not only permanent physical harm but also temporary impairment of value or usefulness, or where time, effort, or expense is required to restore the property to its previous condition.
+‘Destroy’ implies rendering property useless or total loss of utility; ‘damage’ is a matter of fact and degree for the tribunal of fact.
+Damage encompasses permanent physical harm and temporary impairment of value or usefulness, including situations requiring time, effort or expense to restore property to its previous condition.
+Damage may be caused by positive acts or, where a duty to act exists, by omission.

 Examples of Damage:

-- Hardman v Chief Constable of Avon and Somerset [1986] Crim LR 330: Water-soluble paint applied to pavements was held to be damage because the local authority incurred expense in cleaning it off, even though it would have eventually washed away naturally.
+- Hardman v Chief Constable of Avon and Somerset [1986] Crim LR 330: Water-based paint applied to pavements as part of a protest was damage because the local authority incurred time and expense cleaning it, even though it would have eventually washed away.

 - A (a juvenile) v R [1978] Crim LR 689: Spitting on a police officer’s coat was held not to be damage, as it could be easily wiped off without impairing the coat’s value or usefulness and without incurring expense.